pblittle/docker-logstash/README.md

 > Please note, the embedded Elasticsearch server was not designed for use in Production.

+To make the data directory persistent, you can bind mount it with the following argument for `docker run`:

+    -v $PWD/data:/opt/logstash/data

 ## Optional, build and run the image from source

 If you prefer to build from source rather than use the [pblittle/docker-logstash][1] trusted build published to the public Docker Registry, execute the following: